IGalat/tapper/README.md

 ## Functionality

-On the tin, **tapper** might remind you of `pynput`, `autohotkey` and similar tools - and indeed, they were an inspiration.
+**tapper** draws inspiration from tools like `autohotkey`, `pynput` and others, and strives to provide a more flexible and convenient solution.

-In practice it aims to do a lot more and is more flexible.
  Here are some of the advantages:

 - Cross-platform.
-Your scripts will work on across devices, and you don't need to learn separate tools for each platform.
+Your scripts will work across devices, and you don't need to learn separate tools for each platform.
 - Easy to learn API, convenient for both simple and complex scripts.
 - Responsiveness when rapidly typing or clicking.
 - Per-window or otherwise conditional hotkeys.
-- Suppressing the key that triggered the action. (surprising how commonly this is absent in other tools)
+- Suppressing the key that triggered the action. (surprising how often this is absent in other tools)
 - Built-in suite of convenient, well-tested helper functions.

 ## Example